PRIDE-Utilities/pride-protein-inference/README.md

 # License

-pride-protein-inference is a PRIDE API licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).
+pride-protein-inference is a fork of the [pia-core-library](https://github.com/mpc-bioinformatics/pia-core-library), which is licensed under a three-clause BSD license.
+The pride-protein-inference is mainly developed by the same PIA-team.

 # How to cite it: